Grace Place and Lutheran Church Extension Fund (LCEF)

 Grace Place Wellness Ministries nurtures vitality and joy in ministry by inspiring and equipping church workers to lead healthy lives.

-To see church workers from all Christian denominations, with help from their congregations, engage in preventive self-care attitudes and practices to ensure a long, flourishing, and productive ministry career.
+To see professional church workers, with help from their congregations, engage in preventive self-care attitudes and practices to ensure a long, flourishing, and productive ministry career.

 Our Core Values